Links on Android Authority may earn us a commission. Learn more.

 How to set up voicemail on Android

 First, you’ll want to open up your built-in Phone app.
 Get to the dial screen and press and hold the number 1 to start a call to your voicemail service.
-If you have already set up your voicemail, you will be prompted for your password; you can reset your password if you’ve forgotten it, but the process varies by provider.
+If you have already set up your voicemail, you will be prompted for your PIN; you can reset your PIN if you’ve forgotten it, but the process varies by provider.

 Then you’re ready to receive voicemails!
 If you also have the Visual Voicemail app, which natively comes with most new Android devices, you’ll see a notification pop up for this app when you get a voicemail.
 Personally, I prefer to manage my voicemails in the Visual Voicemail app instead of dialing in to hear and manage my voicemails.